cg110902/Creative-Materials/SOP.md

 ❌ **DO NOT use Artifacts for any chapter content output**

+❌ **DO NOT provide a writing report; only the chapter Text of the novel, facts, and hooks are required.**

 ✅ **Output all chapter text directly in the conversation**

 **Reason**: Artifact system instability causes premature execution termination